2slashes/sewage-paipes/README.md

 ./generate_solutions
 ```

-This generates solutions. `planning/solution_parser.py` parses the problem and solution in a CSV file, making it easier to work
+This generates solutions. `planning/solution_parser.py` parses the state and solution files to a CSV file, making it easier to work
 with in neural networks.

 ## Deep Learning